-Fellows serve students directly via mentoring and organizing special courses and indirectly as evangelists for teaching excellence throughout the university, by sharing ideas in workshops and offering advisement on effective teaching methods to junior faculty.
+Fellows serve students directly via mentoring and indirectly as evangelists for teaching excellence throughout the university, by sharing ideas in workshops and offering advisement on effective teaching methods to junior faculty.
 In addition, the fellows collectively seek to provide an intellectual resource on instructional theory and policy evaluation for university administrators tasked with responding to challenges posed by the changing national educational environment.

 The University Outstanding Teaching Assistant Awards of $1,000 are presented each year at the Academic Honors Convocation to three graduate teaching assistants who have exhibited consistent excellence in the classroom and symbolizes the university’s dedication to the education of scholars-teachers.

 The Fund for Innovative Undergraduate Teaching is a program designed to foster new ideas in university instruction.
-Funding is usually awarded to a competitive innovative project.
-Such a project is one that is not part of the faculty member's usual teaching commitment (either in content or instructional mode), and, as such, should make a significant addition to USC's pedagogical effort.
+Funding is awarded to competitive innovative projects.
+Such projects are ones that are not part of the faculty member’s usual teaching commitment (either in content or instructional mode), and, as such, should make a significant addition to USC’s pedagogical effort.